 Dental bridges are often used to fill in gaps and/or protect one or more of your teeth and the integrity of your mouth’s structure.
 In addition to boosting your confidence, they can be an excellent solution for restoring your mouth to a healthier state and will protect other teeth from sliding into gaps created by missing teeth.
-When creating your bridge, our top priority is to restore and/or preserve the health and function of your teeth, gums and jaws.
+When creating your bridge, our top priority is to restore and/or preserve the health and function of your teeth, gums, and jaws.
 The added benefit is that crowns and bridges together play a significant role cosmetically for you–giving you the natural, beautiful smile you desire!

 What is a fixed bridge?

 Your bridge will be made to span any gaps caused by one or more missing or broken teeth and will be anchored by dental crowns mounted permanently on your neighboring teeth (called abutments, or retainer crowns).
-The space between the abutments is filled in a way which looks and feels like natural teeth (called pontics).
-These abutments and pontics are essentially multiple, linked crowns which Dr. Duffy and his team (including our excellent dental lab) will create using all-ceramic zirconia.
+The space between the abutments is filled in a way that looks and feels like natural teeth (called pontics).
+These abutments and pontics are essentially multiple, linked crowns that Dr. Duffy and his team (including our excellent dental lab) will create using all-ceramic zirconia.

-Fixed bridges are often more economical than dental implants, more permanent than dentures and may be partially covered by dental insurance.
+Fixed bridges are often more economical than dental implants, more permanent than dentures, and may be partially covered by dental insurance.
 They are also less invasive than dental implants, can repair and strengthen damaged teeth on either side of the spaces at the same time as closing the gaps—and provide lasting results for years.

 What is a removable bridge?

 A removable bridge is a common term for removable partial dentures and is important to distinguish from a fixed bridge.
 The “partial” should be taken out of your mouth on a regular basis for cleaning and maintenance but will efficiently replace all missing teeth on one jaw or the other with a single appliance.
-In most circumstances Dr. Duffy prefers to install fixed bridges for his patients (because they feel more natural, are less bulky, and do not affect speech or taste).
+In most circumstances, Dr. Duffy prefers to install fixed bridges for his patients (because they feel more natural, are less bulky, and do not affect speech or taste).
 He is available to answer any questions you have, as well as to help explore the pros and cons of fixed and removable bridges or dental implants.